Verifying single-mode nonclassicality beyond negativity in phase space: Nonclassicality distance

-For the case of $\mathcal{M}^{(1)}$, our result in Eq.~(\ref{eq:est}) shows that the a negative value in phase space directly provides a reliable estimate for the noncalssical distance.
-Furthermore, the estimation can be enhanced by increasing the size of $\mathcal{M}^{(n)}$.
-Examining $\mathcal{M}^{(2)}$, we can estimate the nonclassical distance of a state with postive Wigner function.
-For instance, using Eq.~\eqref{eq:MEVG}, we find that the nonclassical distance of the Gaussian state $\sigma$ in Eq.~\eqref{eq:WG} is bounded by
+At $n=1$, Eq.~(\ref{eq:est}) shows that a negative value in phase space directly provides a reliable estimate for nonclassical distance.
+We can further estimate the nonclassical distance of a state with a postive Wigner function by using $\mathcal{M}^{(2)}$.
+For instance, for a general Gaussian state $\sigma$,

-Thus, we can address the case of all mixed Gaussian states while a lower bound for nonclassical distance was derived for pure Gaussian states in Refs. \cite{Hillery1987, Nair2017}.